Liposuction is a cosmetic procedure used to remove unwanted body fat.

 You should contact the clinic where the operation was carried out as soon as possible if you have severe pain or any unexpected symptoms.

 If you have liposuction and are not happy with the results, or you think the procedure was not carried out properly, you should take up the matter with your surgeon through the hospital or clinic where you were treated.

 If you have concerns about your care, you should contact the CQC.

 If necessary, you can make a complaint about a doctor to the GMC.

-Liposuction isn't a treatment for obesity, and it won't remove cellulite or stretch marks.
+Liposuction is not a treatment for obesity, and it will not remove cellulite or stretch marks.

-It's only really suitable for people who have tried changing their lifestyle and found this hasn't helped.
+It's only really suitable for people who have tried changing their lifestyle and found this has not helped.

 Page last reviewed: 30 August 2019

 Next review due: 30 August 2022